micropython/micropython/docs/library/usocket.rst

    Sockets are automatically closed when they are garbage-collected, but it is recommended to close() them explicitly, or to use a with statement around them.

-.. method:: socket.bind(address)
+.. method:: socket.bind((address, port))

-   Bind the socket to address.
+   Bind the socket to address and port.
 The socket must not already be bound.

 .. method:: socket.listen([backlog])